Geeksltd/Programming.Tips/Methods.md

 }
 ```

-The side effect is the call to Session.initialize().
+The side effect is the call to `Session.initialize()`.
 The CheckPassword function, by its name, says that it checks the password.
 The name does not imply that it initializes the session.
-So a poor caller who believes the name of the function, runs the risk of erasing the existing session data if it is merely trying to check the validity of the user.<br/>
+So a poor caller who believes the name of the function, runs the risk of erasing the existing session data if it is merely trying to check the validity of the user.

-That is, CheckPassword() can only be called at certain times, when it is safe to initialize the session.
+That is, `CheckPassword()` can only be called at certain times, when it is safe to initialize the session.
 If it is called out of order, session data may be inadvertently lost.
-There is a term for this problem: temporal coupling. <br/>
+There is a term for this problem: temporal coupling.

-<strong> Temporal coupling </strong>
+**Temporal coupling**

 Temporal coupling occurs when there's an implicit relationship between two, or more, members of a class requiring clients to invoke one member before the other.
-This tightly couples the members in the temporal dimension. <br/>
+This tightly couples the members in the temporal dimension.

 Temporal couplings are confusing, especially when hidden as a side effect.
 If you must have a temporal coupling, you should make it clear in the name of the function.
-In this case we might rename the function CheckPasswordAndInitializeSession, though that certainly violates the “Do one thing” rule. <br/>
+In this case we might rename the function CheckPasswordAndInitializeSession, though that certainly violates the “Do one thing” rule.

 A better option will be to come up with a name that is one level of abstraction higher than the two steps of checking password, and initialising the session.
 In this example I call that method Login().
-Then it will be doing “one thing” at its level of abstraction. <br/>
+Then it will be doing “one thing” at its level of abstraction.

-<h3> You are a storyteller </h3>
+### You are a storyteller
 When developing any system, you are designing a language to describe the domain of that project.
 Functions are the verbs of that language, and classes are the nouns.
-Together, they are a Domain-Specific-Language.  <br/>
+Together, they are a Domain-Specific-Language.

-<strong> The art of programming is, and has always been, the art of language design. </strong>
+**The art of programming is, and has always been, the art of language design.**

 Master programmers think of systems as stories to be told rather than programs to be written.
 They use the facilities of C# (as a host language) to construct a much richer and more expressive language that can be used to tell that story.